 Roasting is the process of changing the green, or natural coffee bean, into the brown and delicious drink we all love.
 Anyone can roast coffee, but it takes someone with special knowledge and training to do it well.
 There are many factors along the way that can either make a coffee amazing and full of flavor, or flat and unimpressive.
 Even worse, it could taste baked or burned.
 No one wants a boring cup of coffee, or a mouth full of ash.

 Not only does it have to be expertly roasted to ensure the flavor and unique characteristics are preserved and accentuated, but it needs to be fresh to really impress.

 Once a coffee is roasted, it begins a process called ‘degassing.’
 Degassing is the bean releasing carbon dioxide, and opening up flavors within the bean.
 Most coffees are best when they have rested for a day or two after roasting.
 If they are not protected from oxygen and temperature changes, it will quickly go stale and lose all of that incredible flavor we worked so hard to find.
 Look for a “Roasted On” date on the bag.
 If you can’t find one, you have no idea how long that bag has been sitting on the shelf.

 Ask to taste the coffee you will be buying.
-A reputable roaster will be more than happy to brew a cup for you, and let you drink it how you see fit.
-Add your own milk add sugar if that is how you normally enjoy your coffee.
-Make it how you would drink it at home, and see if you want to commit to a whole bag.
+A reputable roaster will be more than happy to brew a cup for you, and let you make it how you see fit.
+Add your own milk add sugar if that is how you drink your coffee.
+Make it how you would enjoy it at home, and see if you want to commit to a whole bag.

 Talk to your barista about the coffee.
 Your barista should be knowledgeable about all of the coffee they are serving, and they should be able to guide you to a coffee you will love.
 Tell them the flavor traits you love, and let them find a coffee that will fit your needs.
 Your local roaster should have a wide variety to help you find your way.